The UW is subject to many different types of Audits, both internal and external.

-- Ensure that all purchase receipts and supporting documentation are in one place and can be linked to the expense transaction.
+- Ensure that all purchase receipts and supporting documentation are in one place and can be linked to expense transactions.

 - Ensure that each expense transaction can stand alone.
 This means that anyone can read the documentation and confirm that it is reasonable, allowable, allocable, and consistently treated.

-- Keep organized and complete accounting, contract, and project files.
+- Maintain organized and complete accounting, contract, and project files.

 - Ensure that bids and consultant contracts are on file in the appropriate place.

-- Keep list of personnel authorized to approve expenses.
+- Keep a list of personnel authorized to approve expenses.

-- Resolve issues when they arise, do not wait for an audit or Award end.
+- Resolve issues when they arise: do not wait for an audit or the Award end.

-- See also: Internal Audit's webpage on the Audit Process.
+- Review Internal Audit's web page on the Audit Process.

 In the event of an audit, the following best practices should be followed:

-- Contact UW Internal Audit if you or your department are notified of an audit or contacted by an Auditor.
+- Contact the UW Office of Internal Audit if you or your department are notified of an audit or contacted by an Auditor.

 - Be prompt in responding.